Utilizing Proper & Preferred Communication Channels

 - Provide detailed information explaining processes for required paperwork (including reimbursement for second interview expenses, background checks, etc.)

-- Inform students either way of the company’s decision
+- Inform students either way regarding the company’s hiring decisions

 - Follow-up a verbal offer with a written offer of employment